Safe Black Space is

 Board of Directors

-Teah Hairston, PH.D., Board President
+Teah Hairston, PH.D., Board Member

-Jacquelyn Ollison, Ed.D., Board Secretary
+Jacquelyn Ollison, Ed.D., Board President & Secretary

 Guy Lamont Ollison, Board Treasurer